Philippa Spurway Interior Architect

 Glass Conservatory

-The glass will not go into this conservatory until the very end of the project, just in case it gets damaged.
+The glass won't be installed in this conservatory until the very end of the project, just in case it gets damaged.

-Vlado has kindly built this conservatory for me himself as I had found it impossible in Montenegro to get anything near what I wanted.
-I could have got it elsewhere in Europe but the budget I have for this part of the project would not allow such a huge expense.
+Vlado has kindly built this conservatory for me himself, as I found it impossible to get anything close to what I wanted here in Montenegro.
+I could have sourced one elsewhere in Europe, but the budget for this part of the project wouldn't allow such a large expense.

-It has been a long project and every step of the way I needed to have a maximum amount I'm prepared to spend on each area of this project.
-Budgeting is of key importance to the success of any project.
+It has been a long project, and at every stage, I've had to set a maximum amount I'm willing to spend on each area.
+Budgeting is crucial to the success of any project.

 607FB2A0-66D0-4581-BB9B-B7F99D795720_1_105_c